gateio/gateapi-php/docs/Api/SpotApi.md

 List personal trading history

-Spot,portfolio and margin trades are queried by default.
-If cross margin trades are needed, `account` must be set to `cross_margin`  You can also set `from` and(or) `to` to query by time range.
-If you don't specify `from` and/or `to` parameters, only the last 7 days of data will be retured.
-The range of `from` and `to` is not alloed to exceed 30 days.
-Time range parameters are handled as order finish time.
-When using the limit&page paging function to retrieve data, the maximum number of pages is 100,000, that is, (limit * page - 1) <= 100000.
+By default query of transaction records for spot, unified account and warehouse-by-site leverage accounts.
+The history within a specified time range can be queried by specifying `from` or (and) `to`.  - If no time parameters are specified, only data for the last 7 days can be obtained. - If only any parameter of `from` or `to` is specified, only 7-day data from the start (or end) of the specified time is returned. - The range of `from` and `to` is not allowed to exceed 30 days.
+The parameters of the time range filter are processed according to the order end time.
+The maximum number of pages when searching data using limit&page paging function is 100,000, that is, limit * (page - 1) <= 100,000.

 ### Example